Stainless steel

 Find out more about the recycling of stainless steel.

 In addition to these numerous qualities, all types of stainless steel are 100% recyclable.
-Currently around 85% of stainless steels are recycled at end-of-life, either to become new stainless steel (56%) or a valuable iron source for carbon steels (29%).
+Currently around 95% of stainless steels are recycled at end-of-life, either to become new stainless steel (70%) or used to make new carbon or special steels (25%).

 Recycling is highly beneficial both economically and environmentally.
 The high value of stainless steel scrap makes it worth collecting and sorting, which is why it is recycled at such a high rate.